Edbbioeco/how_to_make_tables_from_lineare_models_in_R/README.md

 ## Editing the table

 Next step is to edit our dataframe.
-First, using `mutate()` function, from `dplyr` package, one of tidyverse packages, we:
+First, using `mutate()` function, from `dplyr` package, one of tidyverse packages, to:

 - Around `Estimate` and `Std.
 Error` columns decimal values count to only 4;